 Wherever we work and whatever our role, the Code is there to help keep us safe and protect the reputation of our business… .

 Again, this is wholly self-serving.
-It is, indeed the opposite of service, which puts the needs of customers, suppliers and the rest ahead of the need of the supplying individual or organisation.
+It is, indeed the opposite of service, which puts the needs of customers, suppliers and the rest of us ahead of the need of the supplying individual or organisation.

 If that is Lewis’s attitude, and the attitude he expects his management to inculcate into the rest of the staff, they are starting from a very difficult position—if their intention is to “do things better” in any way that is of value to anyone other than Tesco.
 But, maybe, that is indeed what Lewis means by “doing things better”.
 Doing things better for Tesco.